W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/Homework Projects/HP2 - Tic Tac Toe/README.md

 ## int CheckForWinner()

 Check the gameBoard for various win-scenarios.
-* Return -1 if nobody has a winning move, otherwise
+* Returns -1 if nobody has a winning move, otherwise
-* return 0 for player 0 win, and return 1 for player 1 win.
+* returns 0 for player 0 win, and return 1 for player 1 win.
 	( Player 0 should have 'x', Player 1 should have 'o'. )

 OPTIONS: You can either use if-statements to make an exhaustive